 con·cert (kŏnsûrt′, -sərt)

-b.
+a.
 Unity achieved by mutual communication of views, ideas, and opinions: acted in concert on the issue.

 c.
-Concerted action: “One feels between them an accumulation of gentleness and strength, a concert of energies” (Vanity Fair).
+Archaic Concerted action: “One feels between them an accumulation of gentleness and strength, a concert of energies” (Vanity Fair).

 v. (kən-sûrt) con·cert·ed, con·cert·ing, con·certs